 Division of Maternal-Fetal Medicine

-The genetic counselors in the Center for Fetal Medicine and Reproductive Genetics have completed a master’s in genetic counseling and are licensed and board certified (LCGC).
-The genetic counselors have expertise in reproductive genetics including counseling families prior to and during pregnancies, reviewing genetic testing options surrounding pregnancy, preimplantation genetic testing (PGT) and prenatal diagnosis of birth defects and genetic conditions.
+The genetic counselors in the Center for Fetal Medicine and Reproductive Genetics have completed a master’s in genetic counseling and are licensed and board certified (CGC).
+The genetic counselors have expertise in reproductive genetics including counseling families prior to and during pregnancies, reviewing genetic testing options surrounding pregnancy, preimplantation genetic testing (PGT), and prenatal diagnosis of birth defects and genetic conditions.

 Maternal Fetal Care Genetics Program Manager (BWH), Genetic Counselor

-Sophie Adams, LCGC, graduated from Stanford University and also has a MSc in Physiology, Anatomy, and Genetics from the University of Oxford.
-She specializes in counseling patients with complex fetal anomalies.
-She is fluent in Spanish and seeks to improve genetics care for underserved patients.
+Sophie Adams, CGC (she/her) graduated from Stanford University and also has a MSc in Physiology, Anatomy, and Genetics from the University of Oxford.
+She manages the Maternal Fetal Care Genetics program affiliated with Boston Children’s Hospital and oversees genetic testing for patients delivering at the Brigham.
+Sophie specializes in genetic counseling and supporting patients with complex fetal anomalies.
+She strives to evaluate and bring cutting edge technology into clinic to maximize prenatal and neonatal diagnoses.

-Courtney Studwell, LCGC graduated from Boston University and holds a laboratory certification in molecular biology.
+Courtney Studwell, CGC (she/her) graduated from Boston University and holds a laboratory certification in molecular biology.
 In addition to seeing patients, she works in the BWH genetics laboratory and is passionate about bringing new genetic technology into the clinic.
+Courtney is an Adjunct Assistant Professor at the MGH IHP Genetic Counseling Program.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.